 Green is coming off a strong 2019 campaign with Double-A Jackson.
 The 24-year-old sported an 11-5 record and 2.71 ERA over 126.1 innings and 22 starts with High-A Visalia and Double-A Jackson.

 He spent most of the year with High-A Visalia, but continued his strong outing with Double-A Jackson over his last eight starts.
 Green has a standard four-pitch mix of fastball, slider, curveball and changeup.

-Green was an 18th round selection by Arizona in the 2018 MLB Draft.
+Green was a 14th round selection by Arizona in the 2018 MLB Draft.
 He may spend a decent portion of the 2020 campaign getting his cleats settled with Double-A Jackson, but he can be an impactful addition to the Aces’ staff later in the year.